re-data/re-data/docs/docs/getting_started/toy_shop/compute_monitoring.md

   ...
 ```

-We do see `re_data_monitored` set for both of those tables, for one `customers` as data there doesn't havy any timestamp column we set `re_data_time_filter` to null to compute stats globally for the whole table, for `orders` table similarly to pending orders model we set it to `time_created` column.
+We do see the `re_data_monitored` set for both of those tables.
+For the `customers` table as data, there doesn't have any timestamp column we set `re_data_time_filter` to null to compute stats globally for the whole table.
+For the `orders` table similarly to the pending orders table we set it to the `time_created` column.

-Additinally for the `orders` table we also configure `re_data_anomaly_detector` method and setup specific threshold to be used when looking for anomalies in this table.
+Additionally for the `orders` table, we configure the `re_data_anomaly_detector` method and set up a specific threshold to be used when looking for anomalies in this table.

-Apart from configuration specific to some of the tables (or table groups) re_data also has possibility to define global configuration which will apply to all data computed.
+Apart from configuration specific to some of the tables (or table groups) re_data also has a possibility to define global configuration which will apply to all data computed.
 This is defined in the `vars` section of `dbt_project.yml`.

 ```yml title=toy_shop/dbt_project.yml
 vars: